Urban Roads Committee Recommends Six Projects

 - Pedestrian path on Leahy Road from house #8310 to near school (CPO 1)

-- Pedestrian path on Butner Road from Cedar Hills Boulevard to Murray Boulevard (CPO 1) - CANCELED - See update above
+- Pedestrian path on Butner Road from Cedar Hills Boulevard to Murray Boulevard (CPO 1) - SCOPE REDUCED - See update above

 - Pedestrian path on Laidlaw Road from .1 mile east of Lakeview Drive to 140th Avenue (CPO 7)